 This is a particularly important feature.
 Both the harness and the hipbelt can be zipped up in their own pockets, giving your Porter a completely flat back.
 This makes it so much easier to store it over or under your seat since nothing is dangling from the pack or getting in the way.

 Additionally, this is a pretty useful feature if you decide to use the shoulder strap.
 It sort of transforms your pack into a duffel, and you don’t have to worry about hipbelt or shoulder straps dragging on the ground.
 And definitely remember to use this when you have to put the pack in the carry-on size checker – the hidden harness will make the pack look smaller, and it will fit into the checked more smoothly.

-To hide the harness and the hipbelt you will need to unbuckle both of them - basically detach them from the backpanel.
-Then you need to neatly fold them in their pockets, and that's it.
-Anyway, here's a helpful video that will show you exactly how to do this:
+To hide the harness and the hipbelt you will need to unbuckle both of them – basically detach them from the back panel.
+Then you need to neatly fold them in their pockets, and that’s it.

 Unfortunately, the laptop and tablet compartment is not 100% TSA friendly, meaning that you will still need to take out your laptop when going through a checkpoint.
 But it is separate from the main compartment of the pack, and you can remove your laptop in a matter of seconds.

 It is actually located in the back part of the Porter 46, and it is fully padded.
 This provides the pack with good shock resistance, and it could save your laptop’s life if you drop the pack.